 Randy is well-suited to be a head coach for The Workout Group.
 He founded the training group with Greg Wenneborg in 1997 and has been helping manage the day-to-day operations for the past 25 years.
 Randy has developed training plans for thousands of athletes, including for first-time 5k walkers, first-time marathoners, and Olympic Trials athletes.
 Randy spent a decade as Program Director at famed Craftsbury Running Camps, was the Arizona Head Coach for Team in Training, and co-head Coach for Joints in Motion.

 As a running coach, Randy is a Level One RRCA Coach and a Level Two RRCA Coach.
 As a certified Group Fitness Instructor, Randy has training in group fitness, helping people enhance their fitness and modify risk factors for chronic disease to improve health.

 Why might you join WOG: The Workout Group provides athletes with a safe and fun environment for running.
 Each workout is planned with the runners’ goals and abilities in mind.
 Our workouts are periodized so they build on each other, increasing fitness levels consistently over time.

 Who might join WOG: All types of runners with some prior running experience are welcome to join WOG.
 We have runners training for 5k’s and 50 milers (and everything in between).
 Most of our athletes come for the workouts but stay because of the incredible group support and the pure joy of running hard with friends.

 How might you join WOG: If you would like to give WOG a try, come on out!
 We like new folks to visit a few times before deciding if WOG is a good fit.
-Once you have made the commitment, we ask our runners to donate $50 per semester (August-Dec. & January-May).
+Once you have made the commitment, we ask our runners to pay $125 per semester (August-Dec. & January-May) or $225 for the year.
+Summer sessions are free!
 We also offer individual coaching packages and personalized training plans (see individual coaching for more details).